-The following issues were identified as a result of consultation/coordination and internal scoping relative to the BLM's management of wild horses in the Swasey HMA planning area:
+The following issues were identified as a result of consultation/coordination and internal scoping relative to the BLM's management of wild horses in the planning area:

 - 1. Impacts to individual wild horses and the herd.
-Measurement indicators for this issue include: - Expected impacts to individual wild horses from handling stress - Expected impacts to herd social structure - Potential effects on genetic diversity - Potential impacts to animal health and condition - 2.
+Measurement indicators for this issue include: - Expected impacts to individual wild horses from handling stress - Expected impacts to herd social structure - Potential effects to genetic diversity - Potential impacts to animal health and condition - 2.
 A need to implement population control methods in order to maintain population size within AML over the long-term.
-Measurement indicators for the issue include: - Projected population size and annual growth rate (WinEquus population modeling) - Projected gather frequency - Projected number of excess animals to be removed and placed in the adoption, sale, and off-range corral (ORC) and off-range pasture pipelines over the next 10 years

-- 3. Impacts to vegetation/soils, riparian/wetland, and cultural resources (as applicable).
-Measurement indicators for this issue include: - Expected forage utilization - Potential impacts to vegetation/soils and riparian/wetland resources
+Measurement indicators for the issue include: - Projected population size and annual growth rate (WinEquus population modeling) - Projected gather frequency - Projected number of excess animals to be removed and placed in the adoption, sale, and short and long-term holding pipelines over the next 10 years - 3.
+Impacts to vegetation/soils, riparian/wetland, and cultural resources (as applicable).
+Measurement indicators for this issue include: